Natalie Morales (journalist): Career

+Morales was an anchor and correspondent for MSNBC from 2002 to 2006.
+She was named one of Hispanic Magazine’s Top Trendsetters of 2003.

 Morales joined the Today show in 2006 as a national correspondent, and was named co-anchor of the third hour of the show in March 2008.
+In 2010, Morales served as the host for the one-off Sister Wives Special.
 On May 9, 2011, it was announced that Morales would replace Ann Curry as the news anchor for Today, when Curry succeeded Meredith Vieira as host of Today in June 2011.
 In 2016, it was announced that Morales would be moving west to host Access and become the West Coast anchor of Today.
 In 2019, Morales stepped away from hosting Access and remained on Today.

-In October 2021, it was announced that Morales would be leaving NBC News after 22 years and it was confirmed that she would join the CBS Daytime talk show The Talk as a permanent co-host and moderator.
-In October 2022, it was announced that Morales would be joining CBS News as a correspondent.
+In October 2021, Morales left NBC News after 22 years; she then joined the CBS Daytime talk show The Talk as a permanent co-host and moderator, serving in this role until the show ended in December 2024.
+In October 2022, CBS announced that Morales would be joining CBS News as a correspondent, especially contributing stories to 48 Hours.

 Personal life

 Morales married Joseph Rhodes on August 22, 1998.
-In 2002 they purchased a US$1 million townhouse in Hoboken, New Jersey, and expanded it in 2008 to 3,600 square feet.
-In June 2016, after Morales was made the West Coast anchor of Today, the family put the Hoboken townhouse on the market, and moved into a house in Brentwood, California, the following month.
+In 2002, they purchased a US$1 million townhouse in Hoboken, New Jersey, and expanded it in 2008 to 3,600 square feet.
+In June 2016, after Morales was made the West Coast anchor of Today, the family put the Hoboken townhouse on the market, and moved into a house in Brentwood, Los Angeles, California, the following month.
 By October, the townhouse had sold for $3.1 million.

-In November 2003, Morales gave birth to a son, Josh, via C-section at Hoboken's St. Mary Hospital.
-Their second son, Luke Hudson, was born in late 2008.
+In November 2003, Morales gave birth to a son via C-section at Hoboken's St. Mary Hospital.
+Their second son was born in late 2008.

 Morales is an avid runner, having competed in five marathons, including three New York City Marathons.
 She has run and completed the 1995, 1996, and 2006 NYC Marathons.
 Morales also participates in triathlons.
 She has been featured in a full-length article and on the cover of the October 2010 issue of Triathlete Magazine.